broxus/octusbridge-solana-docs/Relays round loading.md

   * `New` state is needed to load all relays via batching mechanics.
   * `Started` state is when current round relays can vote.
   * `Finished` state is when there is enough votes to accept the proposal and new round relays are created successfully.

+### New round relays

+New round relays is an account containing following:
+* New relays addresses (public keys)
+* Round TTL
+* Round number

 ## Schema